youandvern/efficalc/docs_src/purpose.rst

 Finding mistakes
 ----------------

-There are many times we have to review calculations, such as
+If you write calculations, you'll have to review calculations at some point.
+It could be:

 #.
 Debugging our own calculations as we write them
 #.
 Understanding the calculations that a colleague shares with you to use